-For this assignment, you will write a 6-7 page analysis of a single film, demonstrating your mastery of the critical skills and terminology you are learning in this course.
-Your analysis should extend the skills and terminology used for analyzing our class films in your journal essays, but now you'll combine all of our learned techniques to analyze one film.
+For this assignment, you will write a six page analysis of a single film, demonstrating your mastery of the critical skills and terminology you are learning in this course.
+Your analysis should extend the skills and terminology used for analyzing our weekly class films, but now you'll combine all of our learned techniques to analyze one film.
 (Graduate papers require more original thought and critical thinking—not a compilation of someone else’s ideas.
 So graduate students will complete a longer 8-10 page paper, in which you perform your analysis of one of the assigned films.)

 a) Take notes on major

 parallels and motifs.
 What outstanding motifs and parallels emerge

 for the film's plot, settings, characters, etc.?
 What parallel traits do the characters

 share?
 How are they contrasted?
 How does the film encourage us to feel about and understand them?

 b) Noting these will help you come to your interpretation of the film's subject, paying attention to its explicit, implicit, and symptomatic meanings.
 Your entire paper will revolve around your implicit meaning/thesis, so really spend some time thinking through what you think the film is trying to say--the film's message.
 Then formulate your ideas about this message into a clear thesis: your interpretation of the film condensed into one sentence that argues a definite opinion about the film.
 Note that to say the film is "about" something is not enough for your thesis; that's the starting point.
 Then you must take that noun that you think the film is "about" and argue a point or opinion about it.
 All of your examples from the film in the rest of the paper will then work to illustrate and prove your thesis.
 For help formulating a solid thesis, see Dartmouth College's Developing Your Thesis; and for general advice for academic writing, see the Dartmouth College Writing Guidelines.